NekuSoul/UnityProjectTemplates/README.md

 ##Compatibility

-Currently the templates are created with `Unity 5.0.1`
+Currently the templates are compatible with `Unity 5.3.2`

 ##License
 MIT-License: See `License`